MerAARIZOU/thor_ros2/README.md

 This work is my contribution of a ROS2 package to manipulate a simulated **Thor Robotic Arm** with Gazebo.
 **Thor Robotic Arm** is an Open source 3D printable 06DoF Arm developed by Àngel L.M..
 More details can be found in the [official website](http://thor.angel-lm.com/)

-# Thor Robotic Arm: Gazebo Classic + Rviz2
+# Thor Robotic Arm: Gazebo Classic + Rviz2 + MoveIt!
 <br>

 1. [Description](##description)